HR-CMGT/CLE-speedcourses/circuit-playground/readme-english.md

 ## <a name="button"></a>External Button 2 pins

-Zet stroom van 3.3V of VOUT op een van de pins.
-Verbind de andere pin met een input poort om te lezen of er stroom is of niet.
-Vergeet niet om de input pin "pull down" te zetten, om willekeurige resultaten te voorkomen.
+Put power from 3.3V or VOUT on one of the pins.
+Connect the other pin to an input port to read if there is power or not.
+Do not forget to "pull down" the input pin, to avoid random results.

 ![switch](./images/switch1.png)
 ![switch](./images/switch2.png)